Code-Institute-Submissions/houseplant-heroes/README.md

 - Feedback is provided to the user by underlining in either green or red, see (colour scheme)[#colour-scheme].
 The form will not be submitted until everything is green.

 - As MongoDB, alone, is not capable of storing images.
-User's are asked to paste an imaged url instead.
+Users are asked to paste an imaged url instead.
 A tooltip provides instructions on how to do this.

 - A switch is used for the "Is the plant air purifying" as it can only be yes or no.

 - A dropdown selection is used for the maintenance level in order to limit the user input.
-This makes it easier for user's to search plants by maintenance level as it can only have three specific terms: easy, medium and hard.
+This makes it easier for users to search plants by maintenance level as it can only have three specific terms: easy, medium and hard.
 Materialize CSS does not provide validation for select options so a jquery method was taken from [this](https://stackoverflow.com/questions/34248898/how-to-validate-select-option-for-a-materialize-dropdown) stack overflow answer from user Imran Saleem.

 - The add button submits the form, adding the post to the database.